Plugg: Hyperplugg

 By the end of 2021, the plugg sound was flourishing and developing further, with multiple artists starting to add more digicore influences into their sound, a genre which drew from plugg music; examples of this being Daesworld's "2003" and Jaydes' "Highschool".

 In 2022, the hyperplugg microgenre began trending on SoundCloud and TikTok, when producer-artist Myspacemark started adding influences of hyperpop into his plugg sound, to the point of claiming to have invented the "hyperplugg" subgenre.
 It was unclear whether the subgenre was intended as an ironic meme or not, but after videos on the microgenre amassed tens of thousands of views on TikTok, many fans of Myspacemark took the idea more seriously.

 Ambient plugg

-Ambient plugg is a microgenre of plugg music, blending plugg percussion with atmospheric textures, glitchy ad-libs, and meditative synths.
-Pioneered in the late 2010s by artists like wifi and Izaya Tiji, the style emphasizes mood and texture over lyricism, creating soft, surreal soundscapes.
+Ambient plugg is a microgenre blending plugg percussion with atmospheric textures, glitchy ad-libs, and meditative synths.
+Pioneered in the late 2010s by artists like Izaya Tiji, the style emphasizes mood and texture over lyricism, creating soft, surreal soundscapes.
 It later gained traction through collectives like Shed Theory and artists like Babyxsosa.

+Terror plugg

+Terror plugg (also known as extremo-plugg) is a microgenre of plugg characterized by its use of distorted 808s, eerie melodies, and intense vocal delivery, originally pioneered by producers and rappers Squillo, tdf, marrgielaa, and boolymon.
+Due to unconventional 808 production, terror plugg experienced a wave of online virality between 2024 and 2025 through internet memes on TikTok and Instagram.

+Music journalist Kieran Press-Reynolds credited New York rapper Yuke's 2024 single "ian goin" as "the logical excruciating endpoint of the 'terror plugg' style".
+Notable artists include boolymon, Lazer Dim 700, tdf, marrgielaa, Squillo, twovrt, and savage.

+Asian rock

+Asian rock is a microgenre of pluggnB music pioneered by producer BenjiCold.
+Writing for Pitchfork, music critic Jude Noel described the style as a "guitar-laden pluggnb style".

-Diary plugg
+Diary

-Diary plugg is a microgenre of pluggnb, named after the visual iconography associated with the Vampire Diaries and Twilight Saga, originally coined by rapper kynlary who formed the Twilight collective.
-The style is characterized by soft and relaxed production, pitched-up vocals, sing-rapping, and lyrics focused on teenage romance.
+Diary (also known as diary plugg) is a microgenre of pluggnB, named after the visual iconography associated with the Vampire Diaries and Twilight Saga, coined by rapper kynlary who formed the Twilight collective.
+The style is characterized by layered and melodic production, pitched-up vocals, and sing-rapping.